mnemonic-bit/StreamLib/README.md

 * numberOfChunks: the initial number of chunks the stream is prepared to hold.
 This is not a fixed number, if the capacity increases above the current limit of this stream, the number of chunks will also be adapted to accomodate the new requirements
 * chunkSize: the size of each chunk of memory which will be allocated just in time when it is needed the first time
 * fixedSize: if set to true, the stream cannot change its size, i.e. that its size is determined by numberOfChunks * chunkSize

+## EventStream

+The EventStream can be used for debugging purposes.
+It wraps around a base-stream and adds events to each call that the user of the EventStream can register to.
+This makes it easy to add logging facilities to specific streams in an application.

 ## MeteringStream